yoru214/docker-wp-latest/README.md

 <h1>Docker Container for WordPress Development</h1>
+<h2>Elementor + GeneratePress</h2>
-<p>A Docker Compose that can be use as base development environment for Wordpress</p>
+<p>A Docker Compose that can be use as base development environment for Wordpress using the Elementor Builder and GeneratePress Theme</p>